xmh0511/rust-xfinal-execution/README.md

 3. Rust has a very convenient package manager: Cargo, which can make you feel free to use any third crate without being necessary to use CMake to manage these dependencies or even to write obscure rules that are ugly.

+### Features that have been supported
+1. Register router.
+2. Register middleware.
+3. Query text-plain body, url-form data, and multiple-form data(include uploaded files).
+4. Chunked transfer
+5. Accept Range requests, which implies that rust-xfinal has supported to download file with the resume breakpoint.

+### Features that haven't been supported yet
+1. Cookie/Session
+2. View-engine

 ### Usage
 > 1. HTTP "hello, world"